 Interventions are a key element of the nursing care plan.
-This guide explores nursing interventions and their role in patient care.
+Let’s explore nursing interventions and their role in patient care.

 What Are Nursing Interventions?